-In certain lights I already look fully transitioned, but I’m only about halfway there if I want to hang on to the length.
+I already look fully transitioned in certain lights, but I’m only about halfway there if I want to hang on to the length.

-Apart from the actual transition, my main concerns were that it would age me, and also that I just wouldn’t suit the cool tones of the silver.
-I’d had ash toned highlights in the past that had made me look awful, and I was convinced that warm tones were what I suited.
+Apart from the actual transition, my main concerns were that it would age me and that I wouldn’t suit the cool tones of the silver.
+I’d had ash-toned highlights in the past that had made me look awful, and I was convinced that warm tones were what I suited.

 I think I was wrong on both counts!
 What I once viewed as a curse, I now see as a blessing!

-I’ve had no negative comments, only compliments so far, from men and women, and I’m loving my silver, and think it flatters my complexion more.
+I’ve had no negative comments, only compliments so far, from men and women, and I love my silvers and think it flatters my complexion more.

-An unexpected bonus has been that I’m now feeling able to wear shades of lipstick and clothing that I felt didn’t suit me before.
-I’m loving that and I’m busy experimenting.
+An unexpected bonus has been that I can now wear shades of lipstick and clothing that I felt didn’t suit me before.
+I love that, and I’m busy experimenting.

-I’m also loving the support of the #silversisters movement on social media platforms such as FB, Instagram and Internet blogs.
+I also love the support of the #silversisters movement on social media platforms such as FB, Instagram and Internet blogs.
 This has been invaluable.
-It’s a wonderful time to be doing this and I know that I couldn’t have done it a few years back without all the inspiration and support.
+It’s a wonderful time to be doing this, and I know that I couldn’t have done it a few years back without all the inspiration and support.

-I’m seeing small changes in mainstream media here in the UK and am hoping that continues going forward.
-I believe the more that people get accustomed to seeing silver hair on women of all ages, the more ‘normal’ it will become.
+I’m seeing small changes in mainstream media here in the UK and hope that continues.
+I believe the more people get accustomed to seeing silver hair on women of all ages, the more ‘normal’ it will become.

 And I’m proud to be part of that.
 I only regret that I didn’t embrace my silvers earlier and kept them hidden for so long.

 I use Maria Nila’s Colour Refresh Toning mask in Pearl Silver every couple of weeks after shampooing.
 Leave on for 10 mins to tone down the yellow.
-Its a vegan product with no harmful chemicals, also smells great.
+It is a vegan product with no harmful chemicals and also smells great.
 I love it.

-Also I use Olaplex 3 once a week and every time I style it.
+Also, I use Olaplex 3 once a week, and every time I style my hair.

-Annie's advice to anyone planning on transitioning by bleaching:
+Annie's advice to anyone planning to transition to gray hair by bleaching:

 - Get a stylist who knows exactly what they are doing to do the colour blend.

-- Use Olaplex products on the bleached areas to keep in tip top condition.
+- Use Olaplex products on the bleached areas to keep them in tip-top condition.

-This blog has been created to give voice to the women around the world embracing their natural grey hair.
+This blog has been created to give voice to women worldwide, embracing their natural grey hair.
 You can be one to boost their thoughts and experiences by sharing this post.
 Thanks!